emilyaherbert/containerless/docker/README.md

 - `./deploy.sh` deploys Containerless to MicroK8s. *Warning*: We assume you have a single-node MicroK8s cluster.
-In particular, it mounts directories within this repository as volumes for the controller and storage agent, to make re-deploying Containerless faster after you have made changes.
+In particular, it mounts directories within this repository as volumes for storage agent, to make re-deploying Containerless faster after you have made changes.

+- `./controller.sh` starts and stops the controller.
+Run `./controller.sh start` to start the controller after running `./deploy.sh`.

+- `./test.sh` runs the integration tests.

 - `./undeploy.sh` deletes all Containerless resources.